 This is just to enlighten there is no need to fear the sun.
 The sun is crucial to life on the planet for plants, animals, and our survival.

-Many plants with a constant exposure to sun have evolved to produce pigments, phytochemicals, and nutrients which protect them from sun damage which may also help us.
+Many plants with constant exposure to the sun have evolved to produce pigments, phytochemicals, and nutrients which protect them from sun damage which may also help us.
 Fatty oils and Essential oils from plants can provide us with a natural SPF.
-The natural SPF from plants range from 4-50 SPF depending on the plants.
+The natural SPF from plants ranges from 4-50 SPF depending on the plants.

 Essential Oils: Raspberry Seed oil SPF of 25-50, Carrot seed oil SPF factor is 35-40, peppermint oil SPF 7, tulsi holy basil oil SPF 7, lavender oil SPF 6-30, eucalyptus oil SPF 3, tea tree oil SPF 2, sandalwood oil SPF 30 (avoid all citrus oils on area’s exposed to the sun – they are phototoxic and can cause skin discoloration or an essential oil burn).

 Coconut Oil and Aloe Vera are commonly used throughout the Caribbean directly on the skin for sun protection, if fact when on vacation in St. Maarten I watched the locals walk up and down the beach offering to apply the aloe gel on tourists and use it on themselves for sun protection.
 SPF for Aloe and Coconut Oil is said to range from 8-15 SPF.
 Many folks add zinc oxide to their formulas to increase the SPF.

 I do not use zinc oxide in my recipe, but this is an option to check out if you want to increase the SPF protection.
 I would suggest you read about nano-particles in titanium and zinc oxide as well as micronized zinc oxide.